Chrodbert I

 Robert began his career as a referendary to Dagobert I, the last powerful king of the Merovingian dynasty, and his son Clovis II.
-He was the Mayor of the Palace of Burgundy (as Radobertus) from 642-662) and possibly that of Neustria during the interregnum of Ebroin.
+He was the Mayor of the Palace of Burgundy (as Radobertus) from 642 to 662) and possibly that of Neustria during the interregnum of Ebroin.
 He may have been Bishop of Paris, but there is little evidence to support this.

-Robert was married to Glismoda of Bavaria, parentage unknown.
-They had two children: